Mechanistic interpretability

-Mechanistic interpretability (often abbreviated as mech interp, mechinterp, or MI) is a subfield of research within explainable artificial intelligence that aims to understand the internal workings of neural networks by analyzing the mechanisms present in their computations.
-The approach seeks to analyze neural networks in a manner similar to how binary computer programs can be reverse-engineered to understand their functions.
+Mechanistic interpretability (sometimes abbreviated as mech interp, mechinterp, or MI) is a subfield of research within explainable artificial intelligence that aims to understand the internal workings of neural networks by analyzing their concrete structures, algorithms and circuits.
+This approach seeks to analyze neural networks in a manner similar to the reverse engineering of conventional software.

 History

+The term "mechanistic interpretability" was coined by Chris Olah, co-founder of Anthropic, as a description of his work in circuit analysis as opposed to usual methods in interpretable AI.
+Circuit analysis attempted to completely characterize individual features and circuits within models, while the broader field tended towards gradient-based approaches like saliency maps.

-The term mechanistic interpretability was coined by Chris Olah.
-Early work combined various techniques such as feature visualization, dimensionality reduction, and attribution with human-computer interaction methods to analyze models like the vision model Inception v1.
-Later developments include the 2020 paper Zoom In: An Introduction to Circuits, which proposed an analogy between neural network components and biological neural circuits.
+Before circuit analysis, work in the subfield combined various techniques such as feature visualization, dimensionality reduction, and attribution with human-computer interaction methods to analyze models like the vision model Inception v1.

-In recent years, mechanistic interpretability has gained prominence with the study of large language models (LLMs) and transformer architectures.
-The field is expanding rapidly, with multiple dedicated workshops such as the ICML 2024 Mechanistic Interpretability Workshop being hosted.

 Key concepts

 Mechanistic interpretability aims to identify structures, circuits or algorithms encoded in the weights of machine learning models.
-This contrasts with earlier interpretability methods that focused primarily on input-output explanations.
+This contrasts with earlier interpretability methods that focused primarily on "black box" explanations.

-Multiple definitions of the term exist, from narrow technical definitions (the study of causal mechanisms inside neural networks) to broader cultural definitions encompassing various AI interpretability research.

 Linear representation hypothesis

 Simple word embeddings exhibit a linear representation of semantics.
 The relationship between a country and its capital is encoded in a linear direction in the example above.

 This hypothesis suggests that high-level concepts are represented as linear directions in the activation space of neural networks.
-Empirical evidence from word embeddings and more recent studies supports this view, although it does not hold up universally.
+Empirical evidence from word embeddings and large language models supports this view, although it does not hold up universally.

-Superposition

-Superposition describes how neural networks may represent many unrelated features within the same neurons or subspaces, leading to densely packed and overlapping feature representations.

 Methods

-Probing

-Probing involves training simple classifiers on neural network activations to test whether certain features are encoded.

-Causal interventions

 Mechanistic interpretability employs causal methods to understand how internal model components influence outputs, often using formal tools from causality theory.

-Sparse decomposition

-Methods such as sparse dictionary learning and sparse autoencoders help disentangle complex overlapping features by learning interpretable, sparse representations.

-Applications and significance

-Mechanistic interpretability is crucial in the field of AI safety to understand and verify the behavior of increasingly complex AI systems.
-It helps identify potential risks and improves transparency.
+Mechanistic interpretability, in the field of AI safety, is used to understand and verify the behavior of complex AI systems, and to attempt to identify potential risks such as AI misalignment.

+Sparse autoencoders

+A sparse autoencoder (SAE) is a model trained to disentangle neural network activations into sparse representations.
+The learned dimensions often represent simple, human-understandable concepts.
+The technique was applied to large language model interpretability by Anthropic.

+Features and circuits

+A circuit in a neural network is composed of causal chains of feature activations.
+By mapping out what circuits lead to what downstream consequences, as well as by activating and inhibiting circuits, one can analyze how a neural network (such as an LLM) reaches a given result from a given input.